altaga/Safe-Vault/README.md

 ## Send:

 With the send function, we can send native tokens or ERC20 tokens.
-Como cualquier wallet primero veremos una review de la transaccion que vayamos a hacer y finalmente la ejecutaremos si todo es correcto.
+Like any wallet, we will first see a review of the transaction we are going to make and finally we will execute it if everything is correct.

 - [CODE](./SafeVault/src/screens/sendWallet/sendWallet.js)

 <img src="https://i.ibb.co/CKccXtd/vlcsnap-2024-08-15-22h54m44s819.png" width="32%"> <img src="https://i.ibb.co/7ysBzwH/vlcsnap-2024-08-15-22h54m48s332.png" width="32%"> <img src="https://i.ibb.co/27hyxFX/vlcsnap-2024-08-15-22h55m27s600.png" width="32%">

-Todas las transacciones son ejecutadas en el siguiente componente.
+All transactions are executed in the following component.

 - [CODE](./SafeVault/src/utils/transactionsModal.js)